 A number of "carplanes" have recently appeared on the market or will be appearing soon.
 The purpose of this site is to contrast and compare these vehicles and to provide the latest information on each.
 It is an unbiased site that is not funded by any of the manufacturers.

-$139,000 and now available.
-It is a two-seat dune buggy that flies as a powered parachute, with a quoted max ground speed of 70 mph and with a cruise airspeed of 40 mph.
+$230,000 and now available, but with up to a 6 month waiting time.
+It is a two-seat dune buggy that flies as a powered parachute, with a quoted max ground speed of 75 mph and with a cruise airspeed of 45 mph.
 The manufacturer states that it "was not initially a road-able product although most states will allow it with the appropriate DOT accessories".
 Located in Louisiana.
 Here's a video.

-The price is about $400,000 with a 2019 estimated delivery date.
+They were purchased by a Chinese firm a few years ago and then everything seemed to stop.
+Their website says that you can reserve a vehicle but if you hit the RESERVE button, nothing happens.
+They were very active and vocal at one time and they still have a website but its not very functional and everything has gone kind of silent.
+At one time they were kicking around a price of around $400,000 but that has disappeared from their website.
 More like a traditional car (even has airbags) and it flies like a small plane.
 Max quoted ground speed of 80 mph and a cruise air speed of 100 mph.
 Seats 2 people and you need a sports pilot license to fly it.
 Located in Massachusetts.

-End of 2018 delivery date in Europe with an estimated price of around $600,000 for the initial PIONEER version and a price of $400,000 for the subsequent version.
+The delivery date has slipped again to sometime in 2021 for Europe with the US sometime later.
+The price is about $600,000 for the initial PIONEER version and $400,000 for the SPORT version.
 A 2-seat enclosed "tilting" motorcycle that flies as a gyro-copter.
-Maximum speeds of 100 mph on the ground and 112 mph in the air.
+Maximum speeds of about 100 mph on the ground and 110 mph in the air.
 Need a motorcycle endorsement to drive and a gyro-copter pilots license to fly.
-A recent article describes how they are now selling their commercial models.
-Another article briefly describes the vehicle's development.
-Located in the Netherlands but they are offering Gyroplane training now in Nephi, Utah.
+Located in the Netherlands.

 The following vehicles have been removed from the list: